jl924/glacierRepo/README.md

 The Questions & Answers module allows asking and answering of questions for the product selected.
 The module contains the following components:

 - View questions
   - The section displays up to 4 questions and 2 answers per question.
 Questions only contain their question body and include helpfulness and report functionality.
-Each answer includes the same functionality, with additional user and date information for the posted answer.
+  - Each answer includes the same functionality, with additional user and date information for the posted answer.
 If more than 2 answers exist, then a See More Answers button will appear that displays the remaining questions when clicked.
 Collapse Answers will then display at the bottom of the list to collapse the answers back to 2.
   - Clicking on the More Answered Questions button will expand the questions list to a scrollable list that includes the remaining questions.
   - Each question and it's corresponding answers can be marked as helpful by clicking Yes.
 This will increase the helpfulness count of the respective question or answer by 1.
 Questions can be reported by clicking on report which will mark them as reported in the system and remove them from the list.
-Reporting answers will provide visual feedback that the answer has been marked as reported but keep the answer in the list.
+  - Reporting answers will provide visual feedback that the answer has been marked as reported but keep the answer in the list.
 - Search for a question
   - The search bar in the section allows searching for specific questions.
 The typed text will be matched against the question body and return any matching results.
 Clearing the search bar will return the questions list to the original questions.
 - Asking a question
   - If a question is not found in the list, a new one can be asked by clicking the Add a Question button.
+This will bring up a modal from with 3 fields: question body, nickname, and email.
+All 3 fields are required and the cannot be submitted unless they are filled out.
+The question body requieres at least 1 character,
 - Answering a question
   - Each question has an Add Answer button that will display a form modal for the question to be answered.
-This modal consists of 3 fields: answer body, nickname, and email.
+  - This modal consists of 3 fields: answer body, nickname, and email.
 These 3 fields are required and must be filled out before submitting.
-At least 1 character is required for the answer field, no more than 60 characters are allowed for the nickname field, and the email must be in the proper format.
-An optional photo is allowed to be uploaded by clicking on the Upload Photo button.
+    - At least 1 character is required for the answer field, no more than 60 characters are allowed for the nickname field, and the email must be in the proper format.
+  - An optional photo is allowed to be uploaded by clicking on the Upload Photo button.
 Up to 5 photos can be selected.
 Clicking submit will submit the answer and close the form, displaying the answer as the very last one for the selected question.
 If photos were selected, they will appear between the answer body and user information.

 This component will extend the ability to view and search questions, ask questions, answer questions and provide feedback on questions about the current product.